Starwood Preferred Guest® Business Credit Card from American Express overview

 Keep in mind that the best redemption values are normally found on the extreme ends of property quality, meaning either budget rooms or luxury suites.

-Both Marriott and Starwood offer the fifth night free.
-All you have to do is use points to book five consecutive nights at a single hotel and the fifth night will not be charged.
-However, if you are staying more than five nights, the Hotel + Air Package from Marriott could be a better deal.
+Both Marriott and Starwood offer a fifth night free.
+To enjoy this benefit, use points to book five consecutive nights at a single hotel, and the fifth night will not be charged.

 How to use this card

 Use this as a catch-all card for your business expenses and especially for your hotel stays.
-Don’t get discouraged by the base rewards rate of one point – Starpoints® are valuable enough to be worth twice as much as rewards currencies on most other cards.
-As to redemption, going for hotel stays is clearly the best option.
+As for redemption, going for hotel stays are clearly the best option.
 An even better option is to hold on to your points until you have a longer trip coming up.
-Then you can use the points for a fifth night free or for the Marriott’s Hotel + Air Package.
+Then you can redeem your points for the fifth night free reward.